edoardosarri24/real-time-scheduling-simulator/README.md

 This project is a Java-based simulator for real-time task scheduling, managed with Maven.

-Descriptions of the implementation choices are available in the [`report`](report.pdf) document.
+Descriptions of the implementation choices and the rules for the using are available in the [`report`](report.pdf) document.

 ### Features
-The main goal is generate execution traces where each trace is a sequence of pairs $<time,event>$ and an event can be job release of a task job semaphore acquire/release by a task job chunk completion or job completion of a task
+The main goal is generate execution traces where each trace is a sequence of pairs $<time,event>$ and an event can be job release of a task job semaphore acquire/release by a task job chunk completion or job completion of a task.
-- It supports Rate Monotonic (RM).
+- It supports Rate Monotonic (RM) with Priority Ceiling Protocol (PCP).
-- It support Priority Ceiling Protocol (PCP).
+- It supports Earling DeadlineFirst (EDF).

 ### Getting Started
 - Clone the repository: